chisophugis/clang-compdb-in-object-file/README.md

 as a "build system" per se.
 This approach of embedding compilation database info is intended to work with *arbitrary* build systems, as it would eventually be inserted by the compiler.

+# Can we make this simpler/easier/more robust/more flexible?

+A better format for embedding this information (rather than just the JSON) makes it trivially easy to extract without any specialized tools or a special object file section; you can get by with just a regex and no knowledge of the file format.

+For example, consider embedding the compilation database info as `@<md5>:<length>:<JSON>`, where the `<md5>` is a hash of the entire string (with the hash itself replaced with 0's, or omitted, or whatever).
+Searching for the regex `@[0-9a-f]{32}:[0-9]+:` in the raw file will find all potential embedded JSON strings with a very low false positive rate;
+the hash can then be checked to avoid false positives.

+You can also do `@<md5>:<length>:<metadata>:<JSON>` to get some useful side-channel information.
+E.g. `<metadata>` could be a unique identifier generated for a particular build, so that you can avoid any other embedded compilation database information.
+I suppose you could put this metadata directly in the JSON too (might be easier to process that way).
+Another possibility is to put a timestamp so that you can filter based on when the code was compiled, or a git commit hash to know what was being compiled to generate this, etc.

+Such a format allows casting a very "wide net" to find all possible compilation database entries; usually all build products are known to lie below a particular working directory, so just scan *all* files below that directory.
+Certain very hostile build systems may require something this flexible.
+This scan is basically a "grep" operation and can be made extremely fast.
+On the other hand, it's extremely simple, and a working, probably-fast-enough first implemetation can be done in less than an hour with a short Python script, which can then be iterated on and easily customized (all the expensive operations (regex, md5) have optimized implementations in the stdlib).

+Remember, all of this depends on being able to ensure that a particular byte sequence (the special string) is preserved verbatim across the build process and into the output.
+String literals are an obvious way to accomplish this; i.e. if you print a string literal in your program, you can be pretty darn sure that your output program will contain the string no matter what build steps happen.
+However, any other mechanism for getting a sequence of bytes preserved across the build process and into the final build products would work as well.
+If you're desperate, you could even scan the running program's address space right before shutdown in order to catch things from e.g. shared libraries.

 # Any future directions?